ropnop/go-windapsearch/README.md

 This is a complete re-write of my earlier [Python implementation](https://github.com/ropnop/windapsearch).
 For some more background/explanation on how I'm using Go, and more advanced usage examples see [this blog post](TODO).

+For usage examples of each of the modules, view the [modules README](pkg/modules/README.md)

 ## Installation
 You can download pre-compiled binaries for amd64 Linux/Mac/Windows from the [latest releases](https://github.com/ropnop/go-windapsearch/releases)